Multi-coil Magnetic Resonance Imaging with Compressed Sensing Using Physically Motivated Regularization: Introduction

-Compressed sensing incorporates an \textit{a priori} belief that there exists a linear transformation such that the result of a transform is sparse (e.g. the Wavelet transform of the image is sparse).
-This belief takes the form of a regularization function in an inverse problem \cite{fessler2019opt}.
-By exploiting this \textit{a priori} knowledge, fewer samples are required for image reconstruction and the missing information is filled in accurately.
+Compressed sensing incorporates an \textit{a priori} belief that there exists a transformation such that the result of specific linear transformation is sparse \cite{candes2008introduction,block2007undersampled,liu2009regularized,chun2015efficient,chun2017compressed}.
+This belief takes the form of a specific regularization function in problem \eqref{eq:modelBasedRecon}, which reduces the total number of samples required for accurate image reconstruction.
+The wavelet transform is often used as the sparsifying transformation: $\mathcal{R}_x(x) = \| W\,x\|_1$; here, $W$ represents the wavelet transform and $\|\cdot\|_1$ represents the $\ell_1$ norm.
+Model based compressed sensing algorithms include $L_1$-ESPIRiT \cite{uecker2014espirit}, SparseSENSE \cite{liu2008sparsesense}, and SENSE-LORAKS \cite{kim2017loraks}.

-For many existing multi-coil imaging methods, the sensitivity maps are estimated and used in an optimization algorithm.
-Then, for all ensuing processing, it is as if the estimate of the sensitivity maps are considered perfect, even though this is not the case.
-Thus, any mismatch between the true sensitivity maps and the estimates are absorbed into the resulting reconstruction, corrupting the desired result.

-Most multi-coil imaging algorithms require a fully sampled calibration region \cite{uecker2018parallel}, which limits the overall acceleration.
-The state of the art in using both multi-coil imaging and compressed sensing without a calibration region is SAKE combined with L1-ESPIRiT (SAKE+L1-ESPIRiT) \cite{shin2014calibrationless,gordon20183d,fessler2019opt}.
-This algorithm permits a high undersampling rate for it does not require a fully sampled calibration region.
-Moreover, it is computationally efficient and produces anatomically accurate images.
-It is a central algorithm of the Berkeley Advanced Reconstruction Toolbox \cite{tamir2016generalized,uecker2013software,uecker2015berkeley}, a popular software package used in MRI research.

-Nevertheless, the SAKE+L1-ESPIRiT algorithm is largely based on heuristics rather than fundamental physics (as we will discuss in the sections that follow).
-Thus, there is an opportunity to improve upon the quality of results generated by this algorithm.
-The first step in doing so would be to develop a physics based algorithm that, though computationally inefficient, is able to reliably generate imagery of superior quality to that of SAKE+L1-ESPIRiT.
-That is what we hope we have achieved in this work.

-Throughout the document we refer to several appendices which are included in the supplemental document of this work.
+These algorithms assume that the estimated sensitivity maps are perfectly accurate; therefore, any inaccuracies in the sensitivity maps are absorbed into the image when satisfying the data consistency term of \eqref{eq:modelBasedRecon}.
+Several methods attempt to alleviate this by simultaneously estimating both the sensitivity maps with the following optimization problem:

+where $\mathcal{R}_s$ is a regularization function with regularization parameter $\lambda_s\geq 0$, and $s=\left( s^{(1)}, s^{(2)}, \ldots, s^{(C)} \right)$.
+The significant difference is that the sensitivity maps and the image are jointly estimated from the data; thus, errors are distributed between the optimization variables.
+This problem is not generally a convex optimization problem due to the multiplication of $\boldsymbol{S}$ and $x$.